 I represented the engineering team in board and investment meetings, seeing the company from a Series A through a Series B round.
 During this time I introduced analytics and weekly reporting, measuring business, product, and engineering metrics.

-Redesigned hosting infrastructure for a complicated, HIPAA-compliant application.
+Redesigned hosting infrastructure for a complex, HIPAA-compliant application.

 Created and led API team to develop Groupon's API, powering mobile, front-end, and international applications.
 Scaled the API to thousands of requests per second.
 Redesigned order processing system to support new product lines.
 Grew with engineering team from less than ten engineers to hundreds.
-Quickly and permanently solved critical, complex production issues
+Quickly and permanently solved critical, complex production issues.
+Advised the executive team on behalf of engineering.

 Full stack engineer for clients in multiple industries ranging from restaurants to social networks.
 Implemented pixel-perfect cross-browser compatible web interfaces.
 Automated application deployment and server administration.